sumeshkroy/sumeshkroy/README.md

 ## Technical Skills
 - **SQL** :  Good knowledge in writing complex SQL queries to extract, manipulate and analyze data from relational databases.
-Experience in  MySQL, Postgre SQL & Google Big Query
+Experience in  MySQL.
 - **Python** :  Experienced in utilizing Python for data manipulation, and analysis using libraries such as Pandas and NumPy.
 - **Excel** :  Skilled in utilizing Excel for data cleaning, analysis, and creating insightful visualizations with charts and pivot tables.
 - **Power BI** :  Hands-on experience in developing interactive dashboards and reports using Power BI, enabling stakeholders to gain valuable insights.